The Lilac Bloomsday Association presents the 43rd running of the Lilac Bloomsday Run.

 Every dollar you donate will provide food for five meals to people facing hunger today.
 Thank you for adding a donation to Second Harvest to your Bloomsday registration.

 Bloomsday's support of the Guilds' School this year is part of an overall commitment to non-profit organizations and programs that benefit the community.
-Over the years, organizations given Official Bloomsday Charity designation (and funding from donations from Bloomsday participants) have included Friends of the Centennial Trail, Team Parkinson & Parkinson's Regional Center of Spokane, Eastern Washington Affiliate of the Susan G. Komen Breast Cancer Foundation, Vanessa Behan Crisis Nursery, Cancer Patient Care, YMCA/YWCA Capital Campaign, SNAP, Hospice of Spokane, Boys & Girls Clubs of Spokane County, the Martin Luther King, Jr. Family Outreach Center, the Salvation Army of Spokane and World Relief Spokane.
+Over the years, organizations given Official Bloomsday Charity designation (and funding from donations from Bloomsday participants) have included Friends of the Centennial Trail, Team Parkinson & Parkinson's Regional Center of Spokane, Eastern Washington Affiliate of the Susan G. Komen Breast Cancer Foundation, Vanessa Behan Crisis Nursery, Cancer Patient Care, YMCA/YWCA Capital Campaign, SNAP, Hospice of Spokane, Boys & Girls Clubs of Spokane County, the Martin Luther King, Jr. Family Outreach Center, the Salvation Army of Spokane, World Relief Spokane, and the Guilds' School & Neuromuscular Center.

 The Lilac Bloomsday Association is itself a 501(c)(3) non-profit with a mission "To promote national and international sports competition and fitness education for the civic betterment, social improvement, and physical well-being of the general public."
 Among the programs Bloomsday supports as part of this mission is the 10-week Fit For Bloomsday run-jog-walk program that is implemented each year in about 70 elementary schools, with over 7,000 kids participating.
 Bloomsday also sponsors the All City Elementary Cross Country Meet each fall, where nearly 1,000 children compete.
 And Bloomsday also sponsors travel each year for 30 of the region's top cross country runners to compete in the Foot Locker West Regional Cross Country Championships in southern California.